Second City Television: Show creation

 There is much dispute as to who actually created the SCTV series.
 The show itself bears no "created by" credit, although it gives "developed by" credits to Bernard Sahlins and Andrew Alexander.

-In 1976, Andrew Alexander—the producer of Toronto's Second City stage show, an offshoot of the Chicago comedy organization—was looking to expand his company into TV.
+In 1974, Andrew Alexander bought the Canadian rights to The Second City for one dollar, and in 1976, he was the producer of Toronto's stage show, and was looking to expand his company into TV.
 He called together the current cast of the stage show (including Candy, Flaherty, Thomas, and Levy) to discuss a format for a Second City TV series.
 Also in attendance at the meeting were Second City veterans Harold Ramis, Sheldon Patinkin, and Del Close, along with business partner Bernard Sahlins.

-According to Dave Thomas's account in SCTV: Behind The Scenes, various ideas were batted around, then—and here is where meeting attendees remember things differently—either Close or Patinkin came up with the idea of presenting programming from the world's smallest TV station.
+According to Dave Thomas's account in SCTV: Behind The Scenes, various ideas were batted around, then — and here is where meeting attendees remember things differently — either Close or Patinkin came up with the idea of presenting programming from the world's smallest TV station.
 The cast immediately jumped on the idea as a workable model for presenting a virtually unlimited range of characters, sketches, and ideas, while still having a central premise that tied everything together.
 From there, the actual content of the show (the characters, the situations, the Melonville setting, etc.) was all the work of the cast, with contributions from Alexander and Sahlins.

 Alexander remained as producer and executive producer throughout SCTV's run.
 Sahlins stayed for the first two seasons as a producer.
 Patinkin was a first-season writer and de facto editor and post-production supervisor.
 Close had no further involvement with the series.